 - Explore how people make decisions for highly complex problems that are subject to high uncertainty.

-Currently, WaterSim is available for use by researchers, water policy managers, and the general public in three ways.
-WaterSim in the Decision Theater, WaterSim on the Web, and WaterSim API Version 5.0, a public domain model programming interface.
+Currently, WaterSim is available for use by researchers, water policy managers, and the general public in three ways:

 In DCDC II, we have continued to implement and refine our signature computer-simulation model, WaterSim, to investigate how alternative climate conditions, rates of population growth, and policy choices interact to affect future water supply and demand conditions in Phoenix.
 We designed WaterSim not only as a decision-support tool but as a hybrid boundary object designed to link science and policy to improve environmental decision making under conditions of uncertainty.
 As such, the modeling effort incorporates structured ongoing feedback from stakeholders and researchers.

 WaterSim is a hierarchical model that uses supply from surface and groundwater sources and demand from residential, commercial, incorporating the rules that govern reservoirs, aquifer use, and land-use change.
 Gober et al. (2011) in Environment and Planning B and Sampson et al. (2011) in Journal of Environmental Management described the development of WaterSim.
 The current version of the model, WaterSim 5.0, is comprised of (1) a Microsoft C# interface; (2) a C# library module; and (3) a simulation model (FORTRAN) that houses the rules and algorithms to model water supply and demand, all at the water provider-level.
 WaterSim 5.0 runs on an annual time-step.
 WaterSim 5.0 produces water supply and use patterns for 33 Phoenix Metropolitan Area water providers.